August 31, 2026 9:00 AM

 , Secretary General, European Shipowners, ECSA

-- Christophe Tygaat, Secretary General, Sea Europ
+- Christophe Tytgat, Secretary General, Sea Europ

 - Lamia Kerdjoudj, Secretary General, FEPORT Federation of European Private Port Companies and Terminals